two life-changing projects supporting disadvantaged kids in east africa:

 When I first met Gabriel and the other South Sudanese 37 refugees in 2017, after they’d fled internal strive at home, they told me that their dream was to complete school in Kenya to take back to their own country and share with their people who have very limited access to education.
 I agreed to build a primary school back in their District of Wau if they completed their studies.

-Both of us kept our word and the school was built during 2023 and opened in early 2024 with a handful of pupils.
-We have now expanded to 176 children and 13 teachers, along with a medical clinic on site to treat common infections like malaria.
+We kept our word and the school was built during 2023 and opened in early 2024 with a handful of pupils.
+We have now expanded to 250 children and 13 teachers, along with a medical clinic on site to treat common infections like malaria.
 We also have a gardener and cook, as we now grow sorghum, simsim and groundnuts to ensure that all pupils and staff get at least one meal daily.
 I opened the ‘Kelly Academy of Hope’ on what would have been my Father’s 100th birthday.
 He worked in Africa too, and we’ve named the school both in his honour and in recognition that the tin hut housing the 38 refugees during their time in Kenya was optimistically christened ‘Hope House’.
 Sometimes dreams really do come true!

 Most of our Kelah kids with Leah and I last September